gciruelos/termplot/README.md

 #TODO

-* Zooming just in one axis
+* Zooming just in one axis.
-* Replacing plots
+* Replacing plots.
-* Read from commandline/stdin
+* Read from commandline/stdin.
+* Better documentation.

 #Contributors